-Vienna is a well-planned city and is organised into 23 districts, the first being the city centre, with higher numbers lying farther and farther on the outskirts.
+Vienna is a well-planned city and is organised into 23 districts, the first being the city centre.
 Generally, the further one moves from Vienna's centre, the cheaper the property prices are.

-Vienna has an efficient transportation system, and expats can essentially live anywhere and still keep their work commute to under 30 minutes.
+Vienna has an efficient transportation system, and expats can essentially live anywhere and still keep their work commute to less than 30 minutes.

 Types of accommodation in Vienna

 Finding accommodation in Vienna

 Finding a suitable new home in Vienna can be a challenge for new arrivals, as the city's property market can be difficult to navigate.

 While property portals and listings in local newspapers can be good sources, they are mostly in German.
-Therefore, it is advised that expats utilise the services of a professional real estate agent.
+We therefore recommend that expats utilise the services of a professional real-estate agent.
 While their services do come at a cost (up to two months' worth of rent), they are well equipped to find properties that meet expat needs and lifestyle preferences.